 - starting and ending employment

-Which body should I go to?
+Which organisation should I go to?

-As a general rule, you would go to the commission if you feel you were unfairly terminated from your role, experienced workplace bullying, or were sexually harassed at work.
+You would go to the commission if you feel you were unfairly terminated from your role, experienced workplace bullying, or were sexually harassed at work.

 You can go to the Fair Work Ombudsman if you felt you were being paid incorrectly for your role, unsure what award to pay your employees, or you have questions around leave and entitlements.